Auto-Rig

 Limbs Setup

-Now it’s time to configure and define the skeleton.
+It is now time to configure and define the skeleton.

 Select the armature object